A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Groupings of Persistence Diagrams and their Fréchet Means

+whose mean persistence diagram is $\{(1.5,11),\,(1.5,11)\}$, then the grouping remains the same in the following iterations and the algorithm will not output the true Fréchet mean.

-For $\rho=\frac{1}{L}\sum_{i=1}^L\delta_{D_i}$ a discrete probability measure supported on $\{D_1,\ldots,D_L\}$ and $D'_1,\ldots,D'_B$ i.i.d.~samples drawn from $\rho$, \cite{turner2014frechet} proved that if the Fréchet mean for $\rho$ is unique, then with probability one the empirical Fréchet mean converges to the population Fréchet mean under the Hausdorff distance, which is, to date, the only convergence result for Fréchet means of sets of persistence diagrams.
+We now turn to discussing convergence of Fréchet means for persistence diagrams.
+For $\rho=\frac{1}{L}\sum_{i=1}^L\delta_{D_i}$ a discrete probability measure supported on $\{D_1,\ldots,D_L\}$ and $D'_1,\ldots,D'_B$ i.i.d.~samples drawn from $\rho$, \cite{turner2014frechet} proved that if the Fréchet mean for $\rho$ is unique, then with probability one, the empirical Fréchet mean converges to the population Fréchet mean under the Hausdorff distance, which is, to date, the only convergence result for Fréchet means of sets of persistence diagrams.

 A finite sample convergence rate is of practical importance in paving the way to establishing the Fréchet mean as a viable tool with theoretical guarantees in important computational settings, such as those discussed by \cite{cao2022approximating} where the goal is to find an appropriate representation to approximate the true persistent homology of a very large, yet finite, dataset.
 Using the language of groupings, we can derive a general and simple finite sample convergence rate, which reduces to the convergence for Fréchet means as a special case when the grouping is flat.